visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 Housekeeping and Low-hanging Fruit Type Issues
 ----------------------------------------------

-Part of the reason for developing this process is the acknowledgment of the existence of a different category of work,
+Part of the reason for developing this process is the recognition of a different category of work,
-`Site Reliability Engineering (SRE) <https://en.wikipedia.org/wiki/Site_Reliability_Engineering>`_, that is an essential part of maintaining the overall quality of a software product as well as the productivity of both developers and users of the software alike.
+`Site Reliability Engineering (SRE) <https://en.wikipedia.org/wiki/Site_Reliability_Engineering>`_, that is nonetheless an essential part of maintaining the overall quality of a software product as well as the productivity of both developers and users of the software alike.

-Issues that impact one user's productivity often impact others.
+Small, easily fixed issues that impact one user's productivity often impact others.
 Likewise for developer productivity issues.
 Often, these kinds of issues can wind up falling through the cracks of traditional software project management and planning processes.
 However, such issues also often represent low cost high benefit improvements in quality of either the software itself or the development or deployment processes supporting it.
 We refer to issues of this nature as general *housekeeping* or *low-hanging fruit* type issues.

 Apart from acknowledging their existence, a key part of this process is the allocation of resources for the sole purpose of supporting SRE activities